 Brasher's musical horizons expanded as she grew older.
 Raised on everything from the spirituals of Mahalia Jackson and harmony-heavy hooks of John Lennon and Paul McCartney, she moved to Chicago during her late teens.
 There, as a college student living far north of the Mason-Dixon line, she gained a new appreciation for the sound of her southern roots.
 She dove deep into the early icons of American music, from Stephen Foster to Delta Blues heavyweights like Geeshie Wiley and Leadbelly.
 That led to an appreciation for latter-day pioneers like Bob Dylan and the Staple Singers, two acts that modernized old-school American traditions to suit a new generation.
 Inspired, Brasher taught herself to play guitar, then began writing songs shortly thereafter.

 After a move to Atlanta brought her back south, Brasher began playing shows, fronting her lean, three-piece live band — later championed by Rolling Stone as a "soul power trio" — for the first time.
 A love for the music of the 1950s and 1960s eventually convinced her to relocate to Memphis, where labels like Stax and Sun Records had shaped popular music during the previous century.
 She felt at home there.
 Like her, Memphis was a melting pot of influences, its internal soundtrack filled with music that crossed generation gaps and genre lines.
-Perhaps it's no surprise, then, that her songwriting flourished in the new town, inspiring the material that appeared on Brasher's Outcast EP — released in April 2018, not longer after her acclaimed appearance at SXSW — and that summer's full-length album, Painted Image.
+Perhaps it's no surprise, then, that her songwriting flourished in the new town, inspiring the material that appeared on Brasher's Outcast EP — released in April 2018, not longer after her acclaimed first appearance at SXSW.

-Both releases showcase not only Brasher's robust voice, but her guitar playing and songwriting chops, as well.
+The Outcast EP showcases not only Brasher's robust voice, but her guitar playing and songwriting chops, as well.
 Inspired by everyone from Pops Staples to surf guitar icons The Ventures, she approaches her electric guitar from a melodic, moody perspective, often using tremolo and reverb for big, bold effect.
-She cranks up the fuzz for Outcast's rock & roll title track, then makes room for sweeping strings and swirling organ on Painted Image's soulful standout, "Cold Baby."
+She cranks up the fuzz for Outcast's rock & roll title track, then makes room for sweeping strings and swirling organ on the soulful standout, "Cold Baby."
 Meanwhile, she attacks the instrument with rhythmic stabs on tracks like "Body of Mine," underscoring her own melodies with blasts of chugging attitude.
 Just as wide-ranging as her musical influences are her song's story-based lyrics, which tackle everything from Biblical themes to heartbreak.
 No wonder NPR became one of her earliest champions, honoring Brasher as a buzz-worthy "slingshot artist" months before Outcast's release.

 "I don't like rules, and I don't like to be put into a box," says the singer, songwriter, guitarist, and bandleader.
 "I make music that's garage rock meets the Delta blues meets gospel meets soul.
 It's southern music — my version of southern music."